Evan-R/modules/Config/README.md

 }
 ```

-The above solution is file for loading a single file. `Cache::isValid()` will report `false` if
+The above solution is fine for loading a single file. `Cache::isValid()` will report `false` if
 the given cache file has been modified since the last request.
 However, the actual configuration files won't be taken into account.

 The cache is capable of resource checking.
-Simply pass `true` as the second
+Simply pass `true` to the constructr as a second argument
-argument to the constructr and supply a list of resources to be tracked when
-writing the cache.
+and supply a list of resources to be tracked when writing the cache.

-This is where the event capability of the loader is coming in handy.
+This is where the event capability of the loader comes into play.
 Lets modify the `Acme\Config\Config` class by implementing the `Loaderlistener`
 interface.